 By Terry Tea to Tan Face & Body is spray-on liquid bronzer for the face and body.
 Depending on whether you shake the formula or let it settle, you can have a matte or shimmery finish.
 It's also buildable and transfer-resistant.

-I hate being the bearer of bad news, but self-tanner just isn't as safe as we've been led to believe.
+I hate being the bearer of bad news, but now you know that self-tanner isn't quite as safe as we've been led to believe.

 Yes, it's way better than getting a suntan.
 But, as this study found, self-tanner "may cause cell damage via free radical reactions."
 I don't know about you, but that's reason enough for me to avoid it.

-Lucky for us, there's a new generation of wash-off bronzers that give instant, realistic-looking colour with none of the aging side effects.
+Lucky for us, all the wash-off face and body bronzers that I've shown you here will deliver instant, realistic-looking colour with none of the aging side effects.

-And if you just can't part with self-tanner permanently, you can still reduce the harm by applying it at the right time, along with the right products—and as always, protecting your skin from the sun!
+And if you just can't part with self-tanner permanently, you can still reduce the harm by applying it at the right time, along with a dose of antioxidants—and as always, protecting your skin from the sun!